Alazizu6798/Coffee-Shop-Sales-Analysis/README.md

  - Maximum number of Sales is done by Hell's Kitchen.
  - Profitable and large engagement time falls under first half of the day which is in between 7AM-11AM.
 - There are large number of sales in weekdays as compared to weekends.
+# Conclusion
+The Coffee Shop Sales Dashboard successfully delivered actionable insights to support strategic decision-making.
+The analysis revealed that Barista Espresso is the top-performing product, while June marked the peak in sales at $166K.
+Hell's Kitchen emerged as the highest revenue-generating store, and customer engagement is strongest during weekday mornings (7 AM – 11 AM).
+Additionally, weekdays consistently outperform weekends in sales volume, indicating opportunities for targeted promotions during slower periods.
+The use of dynamic visualizations, including calendar and hourly heatmaps, location-based comparisons, and performance KPIs, enabled a deeper understanding of sales patterns, customer behavior, and store performance.
+These insights can inform inventory planning, marketing strategies, and staffing decisions, ultimately driving growth and profitability.